Kakifrucht/HalfminerSystem/HalfminerBattle/README.md

     - Players get kicked from arena after configurable streak of deaths
       - They will remain banned for configured amount of time
     - Auto respawn in arena while keeping items
+      - Players get spawn protected for a 5 seconds
     - Arena can be left per command